Evelyn Stevens9th May, 1983 | United States of America

 Most people don’t go to Dartmouth to learn how to be bike racers.
 And most people also don’t leave well-paying, promising careers with investment banks to wander the globe, predominantly homeless, precisely for the purpose of cranking their hearts to maximum beating capacity in throngs of other humans furiously pedaling toward a single finish line off in the distance.
 But most people aren’t Evelyn Stevens.
 Imagine the Eat, Pray, Love story if it were actually any good.
 Woman leaves job and security and home to take a wild gamble on life and see if she can learn something totally different.

-She’s come a long way in the four years since her sister signed her up for a cyclocross race and she clipped into pedals for the very first time.
-Also a long way in the three years since she first bought herself a bike (with a triple) and it sat, collecting dust in her New York apartment.
+She’s come a long way in the six years since her sister signed her up for a cyclocross race and she clipped into pedals for the very first time.
+Also a long way in the five years since she first bought herself a bike (with a triple) and it sat, collecting dust in her New York apartment.
 “I used to hang some of my purses on it,” she laughs.
 In 2008, she did a women’s clinic in Central Park and started working with a coach.
 In 2009, she went on vacation to Redlands and rode the race with a composite team (incidentally, while she was there, she crashed into her current teammate, Ina).
 By June 2009, she had quit her job and moved out of her New York apartment.
 It was game on from that point.

 Her goals for 2012: Olympics, both road race and time trial.